Did AI get more negative recently?: Analysis

-\paragraph{\enquote{Do positive/negative papers receive more/fewer citations?}} \ref{fig:normalized_number_of_citations_per_stance} shows how many citations a paper with a certain stance value has received in comparison to papers published in the same year.
+\ref{fig:normalized_number_of_citations_per_stance} shows how many citations a paper with a certain stance value has received in comparison with papers published in the same year.
+We compare citation counts using normalized values that indicate how many citations more or less a paper has received in comparison with the average number of citations a paper published in the same year has received, measured in multiples of the standard deviation of citation counts in that year.
 Positive values indicate more citations than the average, negative values indicate fewer citations.
-The graph shows that papers with a negative stance receive more citations than the average paper in the same year; very negative papers receive even more citations; except for the most negative papers with stance values of -1.0.
-In contrast, a paper with a positive stance receives less citations on average, but very positive papers with a stance value of 1.0 receive slightly more citations.
+The graph shows that papers with a negative stance of $-$0.3 or less receive more citations than the average paper in the same year (p-value 3\%, \ttest{}); very negative papers receive even more citations.
+By contrast, a paper with a positive stance receives less citations on average (p-value 6\%, \ttest{}), but very positive papers with a stance value of more than 0.8 receive slightly more citations (p-value 3\%, \ttest{}).